Skip to content

 Controlling the turtle

-For example, copy the following into the control window, highlight all nine lines and press Apple-Return
+For example, copy either of the following into the (multi-line) control window and press Run

 clearscreen